Outis09/8-Week-SQL-Challenge/Case Study #1- Danny's Diner/solution.md

 A	|1370
 B	|940

-Given the criteria, customer A had the most points with 1370 points and customer B had 940 points.
+* Customer A had the most points with 1370 points
+* Customer B had 940 points

 ---------------